 We start by editing the build definition we created in one of our previous posts by navigating to it and clicking the Edit button.

 Once again we add the required Version Assemblies task that we recently installed by clicking the Add Task button.

 Because Android uses a different versioning mechanism we need to set it up slightly differently.
 Don’t forget to drag it between the NuGet restore step and the Build Android solution step.
 Also set the Source Path to our Android > Properties folder using the button with the ellipsis icon.
 Then we set the File Pattern to AndroidManifest.xml and our Version Source to Build Number.
 We saw that the Version Extract Pattern needs to match our format so we will have to set that to 1.0.0 to match our Android manifest.
 Obviously you should not forget to save your build definition!

 When that is all set up all we’re left with is the same stuff we did for iOS already.
 Then we add a MajorVersion and MinorVersion variable to the Android build and set these to 1 and 0.
 Decide if you want them settable at queue time and change the Build number format to $(MajorVersion).$(MinorVersion).$(BuildID) to finish the Android part of things.

 Queue one of your builds and check out the Version Assemblies step logging.
 It should look something like the logging below.
 Here you can clearly see that the version number was found in the appropriate file and replaced with the version number you provided.
 Which means we have achieved great success!

-We added a version number to our apps in a standardised format.
+We added a version number to our apps in a standardized format.
 They will never be the same but they don’t have to be because they’re actually two separate builds so it makes sense that the build number differs!
 So far we’ve built our app for both platforms and ensured that the version number looks the same across both platforms.
-Finally we can get that app out here in the wild by releasing it to HockeyApp which is something we’ll cover next time!
+Finally, we can get that app out here in the wild by releasing it to HockeyApp which is something we’ll cover next time!